neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_2_Aura_Agents/README.md

 Other semantic search questions to try:
 - "Find content about supply chain risks" - Searches for passages discussing supply chain challenges and dependencies.
 - "What do companies say about climate change?" - Finds relevant environmental risk disclosures across filings.
+- "Find content about cybersecurity risks and data breaches" - Searches for passages about cyberattacks, ransomware, and data protection across filings.

 ### Text2Cypher Questions

-Try asking: **"Which company has the most risk factors?"**
+Try asking: **"How many products does NVIDIA Corporation mention?"**

-The agent translates this natural language question into a Cypher query that counts risk factors per company and returns the highest.
+The agent translates this natural language question into a Cypher query that counts Product nodes linked to NVIDIA and returns the result.

 Other Text2Cypher questions to try:
-- "How many products does NVIDIA Corporation mention?" - Generates a query to count Product nodes linked to NVIDIA.
-- "What executives are mentioned by Apple Inc.?" - Creates a query to find Executive nodes associated with Apple.
+- "What executives does NVIDIA Corporation have?" - Generates a query to find Executive nodes and their titles associated with NVIDIA.

 ## Step 6: (Optional) Deploy to API